1996 Maryland train collision: Accident

 The two tracks of the Metropolitan Subdivision are numbered 1 and 2.
 MARC No. 286 was on track 2, having made a flag stop at Kensington to pick up two passengers.
 The Capitol Limited was also on track 2, having passed a stopped freight train on track 1.
 Both trains were approaching Georgetown Junction, where the Capitol Limited was to switch to track 1.
 The signal protecting Georgetown Junction indicated "stop" on track 2, which would have the effect of stopping MARC No. 286 and permitting the Capitol Limited to change tracks.
-Before reaching Kensington MARC No. 286 passed an approach signal.
+Before reaching Kensington, MARC No. 286 passed an approach signal.
 The purpose of that signal was to warn the train's crew that the next signal would be a stop signal and that maximum speed was restricted to 30 mph.
 For reasons unknown, the crew of MARC No. 286 did not obey this restriction, and, after departing Kensington, the train reached 66 mph before the crew applied the emergency brakes.
 The Capitol Limited had reached Georgetown Junction and begun crossing over to track 1.
 MARC No. 286 struck the Amtrak train at approximately 38 mph at 5:39 pm.

 All three crew members aboard the MARC train were killed, along with eight passengers.
-26 people were injured.
-The collision destroyed both MARC passenger cars and the control car as well as one of the two Amtrak locomotives, EMD F40PHR No. 255.
+Twenty-six people were injured.
+The collision destroyed both MARC passenger cars, the control car, and one of the two Amtrak locomotives, EMD F40PHR No. 255.
 The turnouts at Georgetown Junction were damaged and had to be replaced.
 The total property damage was estimated at $7.5 million.

 Investigation

 It was clear from the outset that MARC No. 286 had not complied with the speed restrictions of the approach signal and consequently overran the stop signal, making the crash inevitable.
-The deaths of all three MARC crew members in the collision meant that the reason for the failure would remain unknown; in its report NTSB ascribed it to "the apparent failure of the engineer and the train crew because of multiple distractions to operate MARC train 286."
+The deaths of all three MARC crew members in the collision meant that the reason for the failure would remain unknown; in its report, NTSB ascribed it to "the apparent failure of the engineer and the train crew because of multiple distractions to operate MARC train 286."
 The focus of the investigators and the public shifted to safety systems that could have prevented the crash and the design of the commuter rail cars themselves.

-One of the crew members and seven of the eight MARC passengers who died were killed not by the collision itself but by a fire started when the exposed diesel fuel tanks on the Amtrak locomotive ruptured.
-Emergency responders were unable to open the doors on the lead passenger car.
-Passengers on other cars reported trying to break the window glass but being unable to do so.
-The NTSB found the existing emergency egress standards for passenger cars were inadequate, and recommended multiple changes, including:
+One of the crew members and seven of the eight MARC passengers who died were killed not by the collision itself but by a fire that started when the exposed diesel fuel tanks on the Amtrak locomotive ruptured.
+Emergency responders were unable to open the doors of the lead passenger car.
+Passengers in other cars reported trying to break the window glass but being unable to do so.
+The NTSB found the existing emergency egress standards for passenger cars were inadequate and recommended multiple changes, including: